easybuilders/easybuild-docs/docs/containers.md

 *(`--container-tmpdir`)*

-The container software that EasyBuild leverages to build container images may be using a temporary directory in a location that doesn't have sufficient free space.
+The container software that SimpleBuild leverages to build container images may be using a temporary directory in a location that doesn't have sufficient free space.

-You can instruct EasyBuild to pass an alternate location via the `--container-tmpdir` configuration setting.
+You can instruct SimpleBuild to pass an alternate location via the `--container-tmpdir` configuration setting.

 For Singularity, the default is to use `/tmp`, see